-On February 22, 2019, MLC I entered into a facility and security agreement ("Loan Facility") of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time are parties thereto (the "Lender").
+On February 22, 2019, MLC I entered into a facility and security agreement ("MLC I Loan Facility") of up to \$50.0 million with a large financial institution as initial lender, and such other additional institutions who from time to time are parties thereto.

-On July 15, 2019, the Former Manager announced that Cline entered into a conditional term sheet for the proposed sale by Cline to Allegiance Coal Limited ("Allegiance") of all the shares in New Elk Coal Company, LLC ("NECC").
+On July 15, 2019, Marret Asset Management Inc. (the "Former Manager") announced that Cline entered into a conditional term sheet for the proposed sale by Cline to Allegiance Coal Limited ("Allegiance") of all the shares in New Elk Coal Company, LLC ("NECC").
 NECC owns the New Elk Coal hard coking coal mine located in southeast Colorado.

-On August 19, 2019, Mount Logan Management LLC ("ML Management"), a wholly-owned subsidiary of the Corporation, entered into a monitoring agreement with BC Partners pursuant to which, among other things, ML Management receives a fee for providing monitoring services in respect of certain investments managed by BC Partners, all as agreed to by ML Management and BC Partners from time to time.
+On August 19, 2019, Mount Logan Management LLC ("ML Management"), a wholly-owned subsidiary of the Corporation, entered into a monitoring agreement with BC Partners Advisors L.P. ("BC Partners") pursuant to which, among other things, ML Management receives a fee for providing monitoring services in respect of certain investments managed by BC Partners, all as agreed to by ML Management and BC Partners from time to time.